ToF-/bowling-score-lisp/src/processing-games.md

 ## Processing the Games in Input

-As defined in the [introduction](./the-program.md), our program's task is to:
+As explained initially our program's task is to:

 - read the input stream, taking all the numbers from there
 - interpret this list of numbers as _information_ about the test cases: